 When they formed Mastodon back in the year 2000, it’s unlikely that Brent Hinds, Troy Sanders, Bill Kelliher and Brann Dailor could have predicted that their underground sludge metal project would transform into a Grammy award-winning band with three US Top 10 albums to their name.
-But that’s exactly what happened, thanks to the string of stunningly original and consistently excellent records they’ve released.
+But a string of stunningly original and consistently excellent records gave the band exactly that, crossing over into the mainstream whilst maintaining a reputation for being one of metal's inventive forces.

-The Atlanta band can lay a strong claim to having the strongest back catalogue of any 21st century metal band, meaning there’s no such thing as a bad Mastodon album.
-But it’s our job to rank them in order from great to slightly-less-great.
+The Atlanta band can lay a strong claim to having the strongest back catalogue of any 21st Century metal band, meaning there’s no such thing as a bad Mastodon album.
+But we've taken on the thankless task of sorting out the great from the slightly-less-great.
 Here goes…

 - Mastodon: the story behind Once More 'Round The Sun